LuKks/wallet-accounts/README.md

 # wallet-accounts

-Wallet with multi-accounts as a smart contract
+Wallet with sub-accounts as a smart contract

 ```
 npm i wallet-accounts